Plastic explosive

 Plastic explosives are especially suited for explosive demolition.
 Common plastic explosives include Semtex and C-4.
 The first manufactured plastic explosive was gelignite in 1875, invented by Alfred Nobel.

 Usage

-Plastic explosives are especially suited for explosive demolition of obstacles and fortifications by engineers, combat engineers and criminals as they can be easily formed into the best shapes for cutting structural members and have a high enough velocity of detonation and density for metal cutting work.
+Plastic explosives are especially suited for explosive demolition of obstacles and fortifications by combat engineers as they can be easily formed into ideal shapes for cutting structural members and have a high enough velocity of detonation and density for metal cutting work.